arashout/arashout.site/_posts/2019-12-05-add-context-with-go-ast.md

 Our primary focus should be on the on the [`FuncDecl`](https://godoc.org/github.com/dave/dst#FuncDecl) and [`CallExpr`](https://godoc.org/github.com/dave/dst#CallExpr) Nodes since our injection points will be either when we are:
 - Defining a function <-- Might need to add a `ctx context.Context` parameter
-- Calling a function <-- Might need to add an `ctx` argument
+- Calling a function <-- Might need to add a `ctx` argument

 ## Step 1 - Use "dst" to parse Go code
 Before we start jumping into the logic of the program, let's just see a quick demo of how we parse Go code using the "dave/dst" package and print out the AST representation of the [`FuncDecl`](https://godoc.org/github.com/dave/dst#FuncDecl) nodes.